raoufkeskes/MiniPaintSoftware/README.md

 an extensible Java Desktop App  based on Java FX as a GUI

-modularity and reusability through " Design Patterns " was one of the fundamental aims of this project it's an academic app developed on 30 hours ( no time to make a commenting documentation for the project )
+modularity and reusability through " Design Patterns " was one of the fundamental aims of this project it's an academic app developed through 3 weeks assignments ( no time to make a commenting documentation for the project )

 ## requirements
 - Javafx for graphics